FrozenMetroid/pokeplatinum/README.md

     - Must have a Pokémon capable of using the move in your party, the associated Badge if there is one, and the HM in your Bag
 - Hidden Abilities
     - Use the Ability Patch or find them in the wild with Poké Radar chains!
-    - Not all Pokémon have their Hidden Abilities due to those Abilities not being programmed (e.g. Infiltrator Crobat)
+    - Not all Pokémon have their Hidden Abilities due to those Abilities not being programmed (e.g. Infiltrator is missing)
 - Ability Capsule and Ability Patch
 - Nature mints
 - Rocky Helmet